 Recipe FAQs

-It usually means too much extract.
-Ube extract is strong โ start with 1 teaspoon and build up.
+Too much extract.
+Ube extract is very concentrated โ start with 1 teaspoon and build up gradually.
 Heating it gently also mellows the flavor.
+If you've already added too much, a bit more cream and sugar can help balance it out.

 Creamy Ube Taho (Filipino Tofu Dessert)